Project-AetherOS/.github/profile/README.md

-<h1 align="center"> Codename Apollo </h1>
+<h1 align="center"> Codename Orion </h1>

-> ### Codename Apollo is a modern Arch-Linux based OS which aims to come with some innovative ideas/user-friendly lightweight expirience and also focuses on privacy
+> ### Codename Orion is a modern Arch-Linux based OS which aims to come with some innovative ideas/user-friendly lightweight expirience and also focuses on privacy

 ### Some Information:-